temporaerhaus/ttn-ulm-feinstaub/README.md

 1. Connect the SDS011 to the PINs configured in the sketch (PIN 8 and 9 are preconfigured)
 2. Connect the 5V and GND pins
 3. Fill in your TTN credentials
+4. Make sure you have the SDS0011 and TheThingsNetwork library present in the Arduino library folder, you can get the TTN library from the Arduino Library Manager or from github
-4. Write the sketch to the arduino
+5. Write the sketch to the arduino

 ## Quick explanation what this does
 1. sleeps for a given amount of time.